NelsonDaniel/ball-chaser-robot/README.md

 # ball-chaser-robot
-This is a ball chasing robot.
-It is my second project for the Robotics Software Engineering Nanodegree from Udacity.
+My second project for the Robotics Software Engineering Nanodegree from Udacity.

 This project contains two packages: `my_robot` and `ball_chaser`.